lguirre/MinionsTechGroupF/README.md

 # MinionsTechGroupF
-Repo to upload homework and tasks
+Repo to upload homeworks and tasks